 Seasoned ice fishers can simply obtain a license and head out to the ice on one of Maine’s beautiful frozen lakes.
 On Moosehead Lake, visitors can rent ice shacks for the day, and several outdoor outfitters (such as Northwoods) offer guided ice fishing tours.

-Every winter for a handful of evenings, Mt.
-Abram in Bethel is open to those wishing to climb the nearly 2000 footer by the light of the moon.
+Every winter, Mt.
+Abram in Bethel is open to those wishing to climb the nearly 2000 footer.
 Your gear is transported to the top where the lodge is open to warm up before skiing or hiking back down.
 An annual tradition.

 Celebrate the life of one of Maine’s greatest poets